Why was Marcellus Williams executed? What to know about the Missouri case

 Williams, a Black man, was a devout Muslim, an imam for prisoners and a poet, according to his legal team.

-He spent 23 years in prison, and during his time he devoted much of his time to studying Islam and writing poetry, The Innocence Project said.
+He spent 23 years in prison, and during his time he devoted much of his time to studying Islam and writing poetry, according to the The Innocence Project, a non-profit that works with people whom it believes have been wrongly convicted.

 He also acted as the imam for Muslim inmates at Potosi Correctional Center and was referred to as “Khaliifah,” which means leader in Arabic.